-Let's look at some more example introductions and see if you can identify the type and effectiveness of the hook or hooks they used.
-It should be fairly easy to determine the type of this first essay:
+Let's look at some more example introductions and see if you can identify the type and effectiveness of the hook or hooks they use.
+It should be fairly easy to determine the type in this first essay:

 Every morning, crews hose down Bourbon Street in the French Quarter of New Orleans.
 They cover the pavement and sidewalks with soapy water, washing away all evidence of the previous night's activities.
-Before the bars open and any of the tourists who left the spilled beer and daiquiris, crushed and lipstick-smeared cigarettes, and streaks of half-dried vomit manage to stumble out of bed, the streets will again be washed and ready, waiting for them and their money.
+Before the bars open and any of the tourists who left the spilled beer and daiquiris manage to stumble out of bed, the streets will again be washed and ready, waiting for them and their money.
 Years of observation have taught me there's something about the way we behave when we know we're not going to spend much time in a place, especially when we're paying for it.
 It's the nature of tourism that changes our perceived responsibilities as humans, and the problem isn't just with tourists.

-You can see how using Bourbon Street as an example -- a provocative anecdote or situation -- helps the essay establish its topic and also makes the reader more interested in reading about tourism.
+You can see how using Bourbon Street as a provocative anecdote or situation helps the essay establish its topic and also makes the reader more interested in reading about tourism.